Advanced Solutions for Cardiology Patient Access

 Ensure Insurance Verification and Patient Eligibility for a Solid Base

 Immediate verification of a patient’s eligibility is key to kicking off the entire reimbursement process.
 With automated eligibility and remaining benefits verification, your admissions professionals can proceed with efficient scheduling meeting the patient’s needs quickly.
-Additionally, insurance verification and eligibility through an automated software solution greatly reduces the administrative burden of manual verifications, and can be integrated with PA and patient pay functions.
+Additionally, insurance verification and eligibility through an automated software solution greatly reduces the administrative burden of manual verifications, and can be integrated with prior authorization and patient pay functions.

 Today’s automated processes allow the insurance to be verified before the patient’s visit and, again, when the patient arrives to ensure that no changes in eligibility have occurred and an up-to-date remaining deductible amount is obtained.
 The need for back-end collections is greatly reduced by collecting any amounts due at the start of the visit.